cop3402spring19/syllabus/README.md

   For each project, 1pt when the program compiles and there is evidence of effort.
 Remaining points given based on how many test cases passed.
 Minus 1pt for each project that is late.
+You can resubmit until the late due date to be regraded, but still lose the 1pt for lateness.

   - Warning: each phase depends on the previous